 Fan favorite Ron Swoboda recounts making “The Catch.”
 Infielder Wally Backman relives the many thrills of playing on the ’86 Mets as they marched to a championship.
 All-Star Edgardo Alfonzo describes going six-for-six, including three home runs, in one of the most dominating offensive games in baseball history.
 Right-hander Bobby Jones recalls pitching the most dominating postseason game in Mets history, when he threw a one-hit shutout to clinch the 2000 National League Division Series against the San Francisco Giants.
-Current catcher Travis d’Arnaud shares his thoughts on his young career with the Mets, and describes his best game thus far.
+Current ace Jacob deGrom recounts his gritty series-clinching performance against the Dodgers in Game Five of the 2015 NLDS.
 Journalist Michael Garry, a lifelong Mets fan, also includes stories about Tom Seaver, Mike Piazza, and David Wright, among others.

 SubtitleMemorable Stories of Mets Baseball